 - g.
 Changes to the health, social, or economic conditions of Indigenous peoples - Section 49 of EPEA requires EIA reports to include (g) an identification of issues related to human health.
-This is further explained in the Guide to Preparing EIA Reports in Alberta. - AEP is currently working with Alberta Indigenous Relations to determine whether the project requires Indigenous Consultation.
+This is further explained in the Guide to Preparing EIA Reports in Alberta. - AEP is currently working with Alberta Indigenous Relations to determine whether the project requires indigenous consultation.
 When a decision is made, this will be communicated to the proponent. - h.
 Potential impacts on Aboriginal and Treaty Rights - Section 49 of EPEA requires EIA reports to include a description of potential positive and negative environmental, social, economic and cultural impacts of the proposed activity, including cumulative, regional, temporal and spatial considerations; - 5.
 Have you received public comments/concerns in relation to the Project?
-If yes, provide an overview of the key issues and the way in which (in general terms) your ministry intends to address (or would normally manage) these matters.

-- AEP has received letters from a group of interested parties with respect to environmental assessment, and regulatory and funding process concerns related to the project. - o The interested parties are represented by Ecojustice. - The concerns include considerations for cumulative effects, environmental flows left for the aquatic environment, climate change and the processes by which grant funding was allocated to the projects. - AEP met with representatives of the interested parties, and has responded in writing with details clarifying AEPs specific regulatory and provincial environmental assessment roles.
-This includes confirmation that all regulatory and environmental assessment process apply to proposed projects regardless of funding, and that no applications for the proposed major off-stream storage projects have been received. - AEP has outlined the legislated public review process related to applications under the Water Act and EA process, such that the parties may engage in the process should a regulatory application for the project be received by the department. - 6.
-Have you received Indigenous community comments/concerns in relation to the Project?
-If yes, provide an overview of the key issues and the way in which (in general terms) your ministry intends to address (or would normally manage) these matters. - Not at this time. - 7.
-Do you have any other information about the Project in relation to potential adverse effects or impacts to the public, or Indigenous peoples and their rights as protected under section 35 of the Constitution Act, 1982? - Not at this time.
-However, should information becomes available that indicates the proposed project would potentially impact Aboriginal and Treaty Rights, that information would be used to inform both Consultation requirements and the impacts assessment within the EIA report.
+If yes, provide an overview of the key issues and the way in which (in general terms) your ministry intends to address (or would normally manage) these matters. - AEP has received letters from a group of interested parties with respect to environmental assessment, and regulatory and funding process concerns related to the project. - The interested parties are represented by Ecojustice. - The concerns include considerations for cumulative effects, environmental flows left for the aquatic environment, climate change and the processes by which grant funding was allocated to the projects. - AEP met with representatives of the interested parties, and has responded in writing with details clarifying AEPs specific regulatory and provincial environmental assessment roles.
+This includes confirmation that all regulatory and environmental assessment process apply to proposed projects regardless of funding, and that no applications for the proposed major off-stream storage projects have been received. - AEP has outlined the legislated public review process related to applications under the Water Act and EA process, such that the parties may engage in the process should a regulatory application for the project be received by the department.

-Lori Havanka
+6. provide an overview of the key issues and the way in which (in general terms) your ministry intends to address (or would normally manage) these matters.

+Not at this time.

+7. Do you have any other information about the Project in relation to potential adverse effects or impacts to the public, or Indigenous peoples and their rights as protected under section 35 of the Constitution Act, 1982?

+Not at this time.
+How ever, should information becomes available that indicates the proposed project would potentially impact Aboriginal and Treaty Rights, that information w ould be used to inform both Consultation requirements and the impacts assessment w ithin the EIA report.

+<signature removed=""></signature>

 Name of responder

 Approvals Program Manager

 Title of responder

-May 12, 2022

-Date